More than 125 Covid-19 cases tied to South Texas church camp, pastor says - KTVZ

 “And hundreds of others were likely exposed when infected people returned home from camp.”

-The Galveston County Health District said it was notified of the first positive case tied to the church camp — held outside the county — on June 27.
+The Galveston County Health District said it was notified of the first positive case tied to the church camp — held at the Tejas Camp & Retreat in Giddings, outside the county — on June 27.

+At least three samples from the outbreak were confirmed to be the Delta coronavirus variant, which is more transmissible to others, according to the district.
+More samples are being tested.

+“In this outbreak, at least as of now, it appears most of the people who have tested positive are old enough to be vaccinated.
+These vaccines are safe, effective and they offer the best protection against COVID-19 to you, your family and your community,” Dr. Philip Keiser of the GCHD said in a statement.

 “The health district is working closely with church leadership to investigate the outbreak, trace potential contacts and offer guidance and resources,” health district officials said.
 “The youth group did not leave the campground during their stay.
 They did have contact with counselors from their church.
 No other campers were on site.”